Matcha Brownie With White Chocolate

 What is the Necessary Equipment?

-For the Matcha Brownie Recipe you need preferably a 9 x 9 Baking Pan.
+For the Matcha Brownie Recipe, you need a 9 x 9 Baking Pan.
 I used a 9 x 13 Baking Pan for these process photos because I wanted to bake a larger amount of matcha brownies.
-I was actually taking them for a potluck afterward.
+I was actually taking them to a potluck afterward.
 (I adjusted the amount of ingredients for the bigger pan)

 You also need parchment paper to line your pan.